jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 ### Bubble Sort

 Bubble sort is the starter algorithm for sorting arrays.
-This program sorts an array by replacing each element with the smallest element to its right (if sorting ascendingly).
+This program sorts an array by replacing each element with the smallest element to its right (if sorted in an ascending order).
 Below you can find the C++ implementation for bubble sort.

 ```cpp